anantshri1/anantshri1/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi, I am Anant, a theoretical physicist about to finish a PhD in Particle Physics, with a focus on strongly-interacting low-dimensional quantum systems.
+Hi, I'm **Anant** — a theoretical physicist finishing a PhD in Particle Physics while learning to build reliable, production-ready AI systems.
 Welcome to my GitHub page!

+---
+## Research

-- 🔭 I’m currently wrapping up my PhD on *three-dimensional mirror duality*, which is, at its heart, a very interesting (read: weird) phenomenon in three spacetime dimensions that relates multiple field theories.
+🔭 I’m currently wrapping up my PhD on *three-dimensional mirror symmetry*, which is, at its heart, a very interesting (read: weird) phenomenon in three spacetime dimensions that relates multiple field theories.

 My research focuses on classifying dual pairs in three-dimensional supersymmetric quantum field theories with minimal supersymmetry.
 This has been an open problem for three decades — the absence of extended supersymmetry, in conjunction with the presence of topological interactions, removes the usual geometric constraints from string theory that make such classifications tractable.

 My doctoral work developed a systematic framework for constructing these dual pairs: starting from known dualities as seeds and applying controlled operator deformations to generate new ones.
-This produced the first comprehensive results in this regime, with findings published in Physical Review D and the Journal of High Energy Physics.
+This produced the first comprehensive results in this regime, with findings published in *Physical Review D* and the *Journal of High Energy Physics*.

 📄 Find my publications [here](https://inspirehep.net/authors/2931640).

+---
+## AI & Machine Learning

+---
 - 🌱 Alongside the PhD, I've been building ML/AI engineering skills from the ground up.
 My scientific programming language of choice is **Python** (*NumPy, pandas, matplotlib, Seaborn*), but I am familiar with **MATLAB**,**Mathematica**, and **SQL**.

 I have hands-on experience across the ML stack: